ameya-87/satyascan/README.md

 ## Research and Approach (Detailed)
 ### Problem & Constraints
-Goal: Detect fake news across English, Hindi, and Marathi with a lightweight, reproducible pipeline that runs locally and provides calibrated probabilities for user-facing UX.
+Goal: Detect fake news across 13+ Indian languages with a lightweight, reproducible pipeline that runs locally and provides calibrated probabilities for user-facing UX.

 Constraints and choices:
-- Data primarily in English; Hindi/Marathi availability is limited → translate to English and train a single model.
+- Data primarily in English; Indian language availability is limited → translate all languages to English and train a single model.
 - Favor fast, interpretable, CPU-friendly methods for a desktop GUI → LinearSVC with calibration.
 - Provide user trust signals → show confidence scores, language detection, sentiment, and (when available) top features.